ArashKhaleghi/Whatsapp/README.md

  # Requirement
  - You must have downloaded selenium Library already.
  - You must have Python version 3.8.5 or higher installed on your computer.
- - You must have Google Chrome version 87.0.4280.66 installed on your computer
+ - You must have Google Chrome version 87.0.4280.66 installed on your computer.
  - It is better to use Cmder software to run on Windows.

  # Selenium